Five takeaways from the Democratic National Convention

 The 2024 Democratic National Convention is officially in the books.

-Just one month after Vice President Kamala Harris became the Democratic standard-bearer – and with less than three months until the election – the four-day gathering of party faithful gave Ms. Harris a prime opportunity to reintroduce herself to the nation.
+Just one month after Vice President Kamala Harris became the Democratic standard-bearer – and with less than three months until the election – the four-day gathering of party faithful gave Ms. Harris a prime opportunity to reintroduce herself to America.

 Why We Wrote This

 Most Americans are still getting to know Kamala Harris – and the race for the White House may be decided by the race to define her.
-The DNC was a chance for Democrats to lean into her biography and highlight their most favorable issues.
+The Democratic National Convention was a chance for Democrats to lean into her biography and highlight their most favorable issues.

 The speakers, and Ms. Harris herself, talked a lot about her middle-class upbringing – how hard it was for her single mother to save enough money to buy a home, how the vice president worked at McDonald’s during college.
 She used that history to argue that she’ll fight hard for working Americans, pledging to lower costs on health care and groceries and “end America’s housing shortage.”